 It’s been a long, long while.
 I have been suffering with bipolar depression in a very extended way lately.
 Some people who don’t understand bipolar have the misperception that we suffer both the depressive side and the manic side equally.
 We don’t.
 Also, we’re all different in our levels of functionality at the various phases of the disorder.
 So I’ve been down and out of the game.
 I am on a new medication, Latuda, and I think it may finally be kicking in.
 I certainly hope so!
 It is supposed to relieve the symptoms of Bipolar Depression which is a very big deal for me as I have never had relief from this phase and it is the phase I suffer from the most frequently as well as it being the most catastrophically impactful for me.

 Anyway, the picture above was put together back in December at the beginning of a manic phase which I will be sharing with you very soon.
 During mania I have many brilliant ideas and am extremely active.
 Unfortunately the mania does not last long and when it burns off suddenly my activities cease and my plots, plans, schemes come to an abrupt halt.
 For instance, this article had the headline written and the picture uploaded, and even a link to some statistical data but no body.
 Fortunately, I know my main intent was to go over my 4 “personalities” (for lack of a better description) that I am constantly trying to adjust to and live with.
+However, the switch got flipped, the lights went out and nobody was home for many months.
+So I am now going to do my best to complete what I had started.

 Left to Right: